adamlauretig/Unity_Intro/README.md

 You will need to change `username.N` to your name.number in the both `.pbs` file, and the command line `scp` code in the markdown file.

 ## Acknowledgements
-Many thanks to [Henry Law](https://github.com/hrluo) for the parallel bootstrap example, and for extending the discussion on using Windows.
+Many thanks to [Hengrui Luo](https://github.com/hrluo) for the parallel bootstrap example, and for extending the discussion on using Windows.